TheWalrus368/SYSC3303_Project/README.txt

 Authors
 -------
-README and Javadocs written by Tony Situ
-Developed by Darren and Brian (main code) and Daniel (test cases) UML Diagrams by Claire (Class Diagram)
+README written by Claire and JavaDocs written by Brian and Darren Developed by Darren and Brian (main code) and Claire and Tony (test cases) UML Class Diagram by Tony and Timing Diagram by Daniel